University Institute of Technology, Burdwan University

 University Institute of Technology, The University of Burdwan (abbr.
-UITBU) is a NAAC "A"-accredited tier-II institute under the TEQIP initiative.
+UITBU) is a NAAC "A"-accredited technological institute under the TEQIP initiative.
 It represents the Faculty of Engineering & Technology (FET), constituent to the University of Burdwan, located in Burdwan.
 It is the only Government Engineering Public Technical Institute located in Purba Bardhaman district.

 History

-It was established in the year 1999 as a department of The University of Burdwan which represented the former engineering faculty of Regional Engineering College (R.E.C.)
-Durgapur (now, NIT Durgapur).
+It was established in the year 1999 as an engineering department of The University of Burdwan which represented the former engineering faculty of the Regional Engineering College (R.E.C.)
+Durgapur (now known as NIT Durgapur).

-The institute has the status of a professional college run and managed by the University of Burdwan.
-Shri Buddhadeb Bhattacharjee, Chief Minister of West Bengal, inaugurated the UIT building on 4 September 2001 under The University of Burdwan Act, 1981.
+The institute has the status of a professional institute of technology, jointly governed by the University of Burdwan and the Government of West Bengal.
+Buddhadeb Bhattacharjee, then Chief Minister of West Bengal, inaugurated the UIT building on 4 September 2001 under The University of Burdwan Act, 1981.
 With the approval of the Government of West Bengal and the AICTE, three graduate engineering courses, viz., Computer Science & Engineering (CSE), Electronics & Communication Engineering (ECE), and Information Technology (IT) were introduced from the 2000 session.
 From 2003, Applied Electronics and Instrumentation Engineering (AEIE) started.
 Electrical Engineering (EE) and Civil Engineering (CE) were introduced in 2008.